Silicon Valley Bank seized by FDIC as depositors pull cash - KESQ

 AP Business Writer

-The bank failed after depositors — mostly technology workers and venture capital-backed companies — began withdrawing their money creating a run on the bank.
+Silicon Valley, the nation’s 16th largest, failed after depositors — mostly technology workers and venture capital-backed companies — began withdrawing their money as anxiety about the bank’s situation spread this week.

-Silicon Valley was heavily exposed to tech industry and there is little chance of contagion in the banking sector as there was in the months leading up to the Great Recession more than a decade ago.
-Major banks have sufficient capital to avoid a similar situation.
+Silicon Valley was heavily exposed to tech industry and there is little chance of contagion in the banking sector similar to the chaos in the months leading up to the Great Recession more than a decade ago.
+Major banks have sufficient capital to avoid a similar situation, though the sector has been under pressure all week.

-The FDIC ordered the closure of Silicon Valley Bank and immediately took position of all deposits at the bank Friday.
+Silicon Valley’s failure came with incredible speed, with some industry analysts on Friday suggesting it was a good company and still likely a wise investment.
+Silicon Valley executives were looking to raise capital early Friday or find additional investors in the company.
+But trading in its shares had been halted before the opening bell due to extreme volatility.

+Shortly before noon eastern time, the Federal Deposit Insurance Corporation announced it was shuttering the bank.
+Notably, the FDIC did not wait until the close of business to seize the bank, as is typical in an orderly wind down of a financial institution.
+The FDIC could not immediately find a buyer for the bank’s assets, signaling how fast depositors had cashed out.
+The bank’s deposits will now be locked up in receivership.

 The bank had $209 billion in assets and $175.4 billion in deposits as the time of failure, the FDIC said in a statement.
-It was unclear how much of deposits was above the $250,000 insurance limit at the moment.
+It was unclear how much of deposits was above the $250,000 insurance limit at the moment, but previous regulatory reports showed that much of Silicon Valley Bank’s deposits were above that limit.

-Notably, the FDIC did not announce a buyer of Silicon Valley’s assets, which is typically when there’s an orderly wind down of a bank.
-The FDIC also seized the bank’s assets in the middle of the business day, a sign of how dire the situation had become.
+The FDIC said deposits below the $250,000 limit would be available Monday morning.

-The financial health of Silicon Valley Bank was increasingly in question this week after the bank announced plans to raise up to $1.75 billion in order to strengthen its capital position amid concerns about higher interest rates and the economy.
-Shares of SVB Financial Group, the parent company of Silicon Valley Bank, had plummeted nearly 70% before trading was halted before the opening bell on the Nasdaq.
+Silicon Valley Bank on Thursday announced plans to raise up to $1.75 billion in order to strengthen its capital position amid concerns about higher interest rates and the economy.
+Shares of SVB Financial Group plunged 60% Thursday, and rocketed lower again Friday before the open of the Nasdaq where it is traded.

-CNBC reported that attempts to raise capital failed and the bank was now looking to sell itself.

-Silicon Valley bank was not a small bank, it’s the 16th largest bank in the country, holding $210 billion in assets.
+Silicon Valley is not small, holding $210 billion in assets.
 It acts as a major financial conduit for venture capital-backed companies, which have been hit hard in the past 18 months as the Federal Reserve has raised interest rates and made riskier tech assets less attractive to investors.